-Course title Credits Credit di istribution Eligibility Pre-

-& Code Lecture Tutorial Practical/Practice criteria requisite

-of the

-course

-Introduction 4 3 1 0 Class 12 None
+Course title Credits Credit di stribution of the course Eligibility Pre- & Code Lecture Tutorial Practical/Practice criteria requisite of the course Introduction to Digital 4 3 1 0 Class 12 None Finance GE- 11

-to Digital

-Finance

-GE- 11

 Learning Objectives

 - To provide a foundational understanding of digital finance, encompassing key concepts, technologies, and trends shaping the financial landscape. - To provide insights into digital payment systems, financial technology platforms, and emerging innovations, preparing them to navigate and contribute to the evolving field of digital finance.